 The Secure flag on a cookie tells the browser to only ever send that cookie over an encrypted HTTPS connection, never over unencrypted HTTP.
-Without this flag, if a user's connection is briefly downgraded to HTTP (a known attack technique), their cookie — which may contain a login session — can be intercepted by an attacker on the same network.
+Without this flag, if a user's connection is briefly downgraded to HTTP (a known attack technique), their cookie - which may contain a login session - can be intercepted by an attacker on the same network.
 Set the Secure attribute on all cookies, especially those used for login sessions.
 This is typically a one-line change in your server or application framework configuration.
+Other audit tools often report this finding as "cookie without the Secure flag".

 Why this matters